Nursing Education Scholarship Program

 An education scholarship award is transferable from one board-approved nursing education program to another upon receipt of proof of enrollment in the nursing program.

-Request for variance from these guidelines must be submitted to the board for consideration.
+A request for variance from these guidelines must be submitted to the board for consideration.

 Documents & Forms